Gun laws in Delaware

 Gun laws in Delaware regulate the sale, possession, and use of firearms and ammunition in the U.S. state of Delaware.

 Summary table

 Purchasing a firearm

-There are no laws requiring any type of permit or license to purchase any type of firearm.
+Under a new law, Delaware requires a Permit to Purchase.
+This takes effect on November 16, 2025.
 Buyers must be at least 18 years old to purchase shotguns; muzzle-loading rifles; and deadly weapons other than firearms, and 21 years old for handguns and rifles.
 18-20-year-olds who are either a member of the armed forces, are a qualified law enforcement officer, or hold a concealed-carry permit are exempt from the general ban on the purchase of handguns and rifles.

 Delaware was voted the 5th easiest state to purchase a gun.
 There are about 5.6 registered gun owners per 1000 people in the state of Delaware, and over 1000 firearms dealers within the state.
 There are also gun shows that allow you to buy antique guns, and guns that are not currently being made or are rare.